Coherent state switching using vibrational polaritons in an asymmetric double-well potential: Results and discussion

 As can be seen in this table, at $\lambda_{\rm crit}^{(1)} = 0.033$ the two polaritonic states $|P_{10} \rangle$ and $ | P_{11}\rangle$ together represent over 99\% of the $|3_\ell,0\rangle$ wavepacket, indicating that it can effectively be considered as a linear combination of the polaritonic states $| P_{10} \rangle$ and $ | P_{11}\rangle$ alone:

 The time evolution obtained after preparing the system in this initial state at $\lambda_c=\lambda_{\rm crit}^{(1)}$ is represented in Fig.~\ref{Fig:newpotential}(d).
-A Rabi oscillation between the left and right wells is found at a period of about 14~ps, indicating an efficient coherent switching of the polaritonic states $|P_{10} \rangle$ and $ | P_{11}\rangle$.
+A Rabi oscillation between the left and right wells is found at a period of about {$1600 \,\omega_c t$ (about 14~ps), with an amplitude that indicates} an efficient coherent switching of the polaritonic states $|P_{10} \rangle$ and $ | P_{11}\rangle$.

 For the second avoided crossing at $\lambda_{\rm crit}^{(2)}=0.154$, the $|3_\ell,0\rangle$ state is no longer a superposition of the polaritonic states $|P_{10}\rangle$ and $|P_{11}\rangle$ as it now mainly involves $\ket{P_{12}}$ and has a non negligible weight on $\ket{P_{13}}$.
 In the limit of vanishing couplings, the polaritonic states $| P_{12} \rangle$ and $ | P_{13}\rangle$ can be assigned to the $| 0_r,2\rangle$ and $| 2_\ell,1\rangle$ states, respectively.
 However, near $\lambda_{\rm crit}^{(2)}$ the energy of $|P_{12}\rangle$ approaches the energy of the initially prepared $|3_\ell,0\rangle$ state, therefore explaining the large weight of this state on $|P_{12}\rangle$.
 The average positions of $| P_{12} \rangle$ and $ | P_{13}\rangle$ displayed in Fig.~\ref{Fig:newpotential}(c) show that both polaritonic states reside in the left well near $\lambda_{\rm crit}^{(2)}$ ($\langle q\rangle_i<0$ for $i = 12$, 13).
 Hence it is not surprising that no significant switching between the wells is found near this avoided crossing, as confirmed by the temporal evolution of $\langle q\rangle(t)$ in Fig. \ref{Fig:newpotential}(d).